Mehdi256/Rotor-Cuda/README.md

 # Rotor-Cuda v1.07
 ![alt text](Others/Rotor-Cuda.jpg "Rotor-Cuda")
-This is a modified version of KeyHunt v1.7 by [kanhavishva](https://github.com/kanhavishva/KeyHunt-Cuda).
+This is a modified version of [KeyHunt v1.7](https://github.com/kanhavishva/KeyHunt-Cuda).
 A lot of gratitude to all the developers whose codes has been used here.

 ## Changes: